 Author: Manish Prabhu

 Hadoop is a framework written in Java which is basically used for processing big data applications.
-Hadoop is having two basic components:
+Hadoop has two basic components:

 - HDFS (Hadoop Distributed File System): It is a file system used in Hadoop which stores the information in the form of blocks.
 It has two main components: a namenode & a datanode.
 A namenode stores the metadata about datanodes.
 A datanode stores the actual information.